StephenCarlson/MiniHawk-VTOL/README.md

 # MiniHawk-artwork
-Mechanical artwork for the MiniHawk VTOL, the successor to the OrangeHawk VTOL.
+Mechanical artwork for the MiniHawk VTOL, a tricopter/fixed-wing hybrid aircraft, and successor to the OrangeHawk VTOL.

 ## Description
 The MiniHawk is a 3D-Printed VTOL aircraft.
 It was designed with printability in mind, and is intended to provide the community with a common and accessable VTOL testbed for experimentation and tinkering.
 The vehicle uses three (3) brushless DC motors for propulsion, with the forward pair tilting for forward flight and yaw control, and the rear motor fixed for hover only.
 Four (4) servos are used to tilt the forward motors and to control the elevon control surfaces of the wing.
 The airframe is a "plank"-style wing with a center body containing avionics and battery, and internal conduits routing to the nacelles and servos.
 Twin vertical stabilizer fins provide mild directional stability.